lammps/lammps/doc/src/pair_sw.rst

   .. parsed-literal::

        *maxdelcs* value = delta1 delta2 (optional)
-         delta1 = The minimum thershold for cosine of three-body angle delta2 = The maximum threshold for cosine of three-body angle
+         delta1 = The minimum thershold for the variation of cosine of three-body angle delta2 = The maximum threshold for the variation of cosine of three-body angle

 Examples
 """"""""